-- 10.78 We explained in Chapter 4, that mortgage advisors may face a conflict of interest with their clients because they are incentivised to recommend a lender that pays them the best commissions, even if that lender is not the best fit for the borrower. - 10.79 The Financial Markets Conduct Act 2013 imposes duties on financial advisors, including mortgage advisors, including to prioritise the client's interests, and to disclose conflicts of interest and how they are being managed. - 10.80 However, we think that the high level requirements the FMC Act places on mortgage advisors are uncertain and there remains a risk that they are unduly influenced by their own financial interests in receiving commission payments when providing advice.
+- 10.78 We explained in Chapter 4, that mortgage advisors may face a conflict of interest with their clients because they are incentivised to recommend a lender that pays them the best commissions, even if that lender is not the best fit for the borrower. - 10.79 The Financial Markets Conduct Act 2013 imposes duties on financial advisors, including mortgage advisors, including to prioritise the client's interests,813 and to disclose conflicts of interest and how they are being managed.814 - 10.80 However, we think that the high level requirements the FMC Act places on mortgage advisors are uncertain and there remains a risk that they are unduly influenced by their own financial interests in receiving commission payments when providing advice.
 This is a significant concern because taking out a home loan is likely to be the most substantial, long-term, financial decision many consumers make. - 10.81 Our draft recommendation is that the FMA issues specific guidance on mortgage advisor duties, and monitors the mortgage advisor sector, engaging with advisors and their clients.
-The particular factors that we recommend the FMA should consider are: - 10.81.1 Ensuring mortgage advisors disclose the different amounts and structures of commissions offered to them by different providers (eg up-front only or up-front and trail);
+The particular factors that we recommend the FMA should consider are: - 10.81.1 Ensuring mortgage advisors disclose the different amounts and structures of commissions offered to them by different providers (eg up-front only or up-front and trail); - 10.81.2 The strong interest the customer has in securing the lowest interest rate, as compared to other considerations (eg familiarity with the provider);

-&lt;sup>813 Financial Markets Conduct Act 2013, section 431K.
+813 Financial Markets Conduct Act 2013, section 431K.

-&lt;sup>814 Financial Markets Conduct Act 2013, section 4310 and Financial Markets Conduct Regulations 2014.
+814 Financial Markets Conduct Act 2013, section 4310 and Financial Markets Conduct Regulations 2014.

-- 10.81.2 The strong interest the customer has in securing the lowest interest rate, as compared to other considerations (eg familiarity with the provider); - 10.81.3 Ensuring that mortgage advisors adequately alert their clients to how tranche lending, commission clawbacks, and cash incentive clawbacks can impact their subsequent ability to switch providers; - 10.81.4 Ensuring that mortgage advisors are accredited with a sufficient breadth and depth of providers to meet their customers' needs; and - 10.81.5 How mortgage advisors should act if they are aware the most suitable product for a customer is not provided by a member of their panel. - 10.82 Guidance issued by the FMA would assist mortgage advisors to interpret their duties in the context of home loans and support better outcomes for consumers.
+- 10.81.3 Ensuring that mortgage advisors adequately alert their clients to how tranche lending, commission clawbacks, and cash incentive clawbacks can impact their subsequent ability to switch providers; - 10.81.4 Ensuring that mortgage advisors are accredited with a sufficient breadth and depth of providers to meet their customers' needs; and - 10.81.5 How mortgage advisors should act if they are aware the most suitable product for a customer is not provided by a member of their panel. - 10.82 Guidance issued by the FMA would assist mortgage advisors to interpret their duties in the context of home loans and support better outcomes for consumers.
 We consider the FMA is best placed to monitor and to test whether the FMC Act duties are having the intended effect of ensuring quality financial advice and public confidence in advisors.